Selvaticus/algorithms-and-data-structures/exercices/README.md

 Given an array that may contain other arrays, return a single array with all the values in the root and children arrays

 Check the file `flatten.js` for code and `flatten.test.js` for test cases.

+### Capitalize First

+Given an array of strings, capitalize the first letter of each string

+Check the file `capitalize_first.js` for code and `capitalize_first.test.js` for test cases.